+448702191000 info@jumptrademarks.com

 How do you perform a European Trademark Search effectively? #

-A European Trademark Search starts with the EUIPO database, where you search for EU-wide trademarks and international registrations designating the EU.
-Enter your proposed name in the basic search field, then refine results by Nice Classification codes relevant to your business.
-Check both word marks and figurative marks that might conflict with your name, paying attention to phonetic similarities and visual elements.
+A comprehensive European Trademark Search starts with the EUIPO database, where you search for EU wide trademarks and international registrations designating the EU.
+Enter your proposed name in the basic search field, then refine results by Nice Classification codes relevant to your business sector.
+Check both word marks and figurative marks that might conflict with your name, paying attention to phonetic similarities and visual elements that could cause consumer confusion in European markets.

 The search process involves several key steps: